unfoldingWord-box3/desktop-app-liminal/macos/buildResources/README.md

 7. Type the following then enter:
      ./liminal.zsh
 8. This will lead to a message saying "server.bin" Not Opened
-9. Go to System Preference > General > and at the bottom, after "server.bin" was blocked from use, click "Allow Anyway" .
+9. Go to System Preference >  Privacy and Security > General > and at the bottom, after "server.bin" was blocked from use, click "Allow Anyway" .
 10. Wait until that message disappears from the settings page.
 11. Close the "Not Opened" message ("Done")
 12. From the terminal, type the following again then enter: